tjohnston-softdev/globalx-2106/instructions.md

 * Create a build pipeline like Travis or AppVeyor that execute build and test steps.

 ## Submission
-When you are done, let us know the URL of the repo.
+When you are done, send the repository URL.